hvianna/audioMotion.js/docs/user-interface.md

 #### File explorer

-The file explorer allows you to navigate through your shared music folder.
+The file explorer allows you to navigate through the music folder shared by the server.

 Double-click a music file or playlist to quickly add it to the play queue.
-Press *Ctrl* to select multiple files and click the **Add selected** button to add them to the play queue.
+Press *Ctrl* to select multiple files, or *Ctrl*+*Shift* to select a range of files.

-Use the **Add all files** button to enqueue all music files in the current folder.
+Click the **Add selected** button to add selected files to the play queue, or the **Add all files** button to enqueue all music files in the current folder.

 You can also drag and drop files from the file explorer into the play queue.

-Supported music files are flac, m4a, mp3, ogg and wav, but codec support may vary, depending on your web browser and operating system.
-Supported playlist formats are m3u and m3u8.
+Supported extensions are flac, m4a, mp3, ogg and wav for music files, and m3u or m3u8 for playlists.
+Codec support may vary, depending on your web browser and operating system.

 #### Play queue and playlists